chauff/cse1500-web-transcripts/Lecture-7.md

 Once you start looking more closely at cookies servers send to clients, you are likely to find cookies with keys like `__utma`, `__utmb` or `__utmz` over and over again.
 These are [Google Analytics cookies](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage), one of the most popular toolkits that web developers use to track their web applications' access and usage patterns.

+A question we have not yet considered is what actually can be stored in cookies.
+Cookies are versatile.
+They act as the **server's short term memory**; the server determines what to store in a cookie, typical examples being:

+- the history of a user's page views,
+- the setting of HTML form elements (which can also be done fully on the client-side as we will see later), or,
+- the user's UI preferences which the server can use to personalize an application's appearance.

 ## Viewing cookies in the browser

 Cookies are **not hidden** from the user, they are stored *in the clear* and can be viewed.
 Users can also delete and disallow cookies.